A topic from the subject of Biochemistry in Chemistry.

 Food Industry

-Nutritional chemistry is used to develop new food products and improve the nutritional value of existing products.
+Nutritional chemistry is used to develop new food products, improve the nutritional value of existing products, and ensure food safety and quality.

 Clinical Nutrition